A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Detailed Results

 Concerning \textbf{RQ$_3$}, we compare the three versions of \tool (i.e., GEG-SP, GEG-EO, and GEG-CP) with the Debiaser for Multiple Variables (DEMV) \revised{pre-processing} approach \cite{daloisio_debiaser_2023} \revised{and the Blackbox post-processing approach \cite{putzel_blackbox_2022}.
 The rationale for choosing these benchmarks is twofold: first, they are among the main approaches proposed for multi-class bias mitigation; secondly, by benchmarking different categories of multi-class bias mitigation methods (i.e., DEMV is a pre-processing, \tool is an in-processing, and Blackbox is a post-processing bias mitigation approach), we have a comprehensive view of the strengths and weaknesses of methods applied at different bias mitigation stages.} As for the first two \textbf{RQs}, we employ an LR model as a base classifier.

-Finally, for \textbf{RQ$_4$}, we benchmark the three versions of \tool against a Random Forest (RF) and a Gradient Boosting (GB) classifier.
+Finally, for \textbf{RQ$_5$}, we benchmark the three versions of \tool against a Random Forest (RF) and an Extreme Gradient Boosting (XGB) classifier.
 The choice for these models is still driven by their adoption in previous fairness studies and multi-class classification tasks \cite{hort2024bias,daloisio_debiaser_2023}.
 As with the other \textbf{RQs}, to ensure a fair comparison, we use the same base classifiers for \tool.